comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

   "errormessage": ""

 }" display this for user selection, and then if the user selects a line, call full_v3/getselectedaddress with api key and ID of line selected.
-And updated "labelInstructions" label with "instructionsHtml" from the json results.
+And update "labelInstructions" label with "instructionsHtml" from the json results.

 Also, if one line is returned in the results, and the user tabs out of the "textBoxFind" text box, we make it select first item as if the user selected it.
 And the in the results line Bold the text marked with HTML "<b>" starts the bold and "</b> ends the Bold.

 When the user selects a line in the results, the API call full_v3/getselectedaddress?data_api_Key=APIKEY&id=Selected line id, will return json

 "{
     "found": true,